 Though scientists are not 100% certain, the smoke is believed to work in two main ways:

 - By blocking the bees’ pheromone sensitivity.
 This means that the intruder alert/attack message isn’t spread around the hive, reducing the risk of stings

 - By stimulating the bees’ instinctual response to wildfires.
-When bees believe a fire is coming, they fly into the hive and start gorging on honey.
+When bees believe a fire is coming, they fly into the hive and start gorging themselves on honey.
 This is in preparation for leaving the hive to search for a new home.
 So, the bees are contained and distracted while the beekeeper works.
 Plus, bees who are full of honey are also believed to be less likely to sting!

 Does smoke hurt bees?

-Their pheromone sensitivity returns in approximately 10 to 20 minutes after the smoke is gone.
+Their pheromone sensitivity returns approximately 10 to 20 minutes after the smoke is gone.
 And since the smoke is only around briefly, they won’t yet have abandoned the hive.

 How to use beehive smokers

 - Select your fuel.
 Fuels that work well include wood shavings (pine is good) or pine needles.
 These are good ‘kindling’ fuels that make building the fire easy.
-You may like to also add some heavier, longer-burning fuel such as wood chips on top.
+You may also add some heavier, longer-burning fuel such as wood chips on top.
 You can also try our Chinese Herbal Blend Smoker Fuel.

 - Select your starter.
 Newspaper, cardboard or a similar non-toxic paper product is good.
 Some people also use small pinecones.
 Scrunch or roll up some of your starter into a ball.
 It will need to burn long enough for the fuel to light and establish a fire.